lmalmud/601.257/README.md

 ### Additions
 * Removed mouse from screen
 * The player has a flashlight
+* Towers have a spotlight that track the enemy they shoot at

 ## Project Checkpoint 3-4: Sound, UI, and Animation (Chapters 14, 15, 17)
 FIXME @ Lucy @ Teddy @ Brady